MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/create-edit-and-distribute-opportunities-in-dynamics-365.md

 ## Approve opportunities registered by a partner

-After an opportunity has been made by a partner through the portal, the opportunity will appear as an open opportunity in Dynamics 365.
+After an opportunity has been made by a partner through the portal, the opportunity will appear as an open opportunity in [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)].
 Navigate to the opportunity through **Sales** &gt; **Opportunities** and it will function like any other opportunity created in Dynamics.
 To approve the opportunity, change its status to **Accepted**.